If you want to backup iPhone contacts to iCloud, iTunes or computer, but don’t know how to make it, you can follow this

 To backing up iPhone contacts by syncing to iCloud, you just need to ensure your iPhone is connected to a Wi-Fi network, and then perform the steps below on your iPhone:

 Go to Settings > Click on your Apple ID’s part > Select iCloud > Tap on Contacts to turn it on > Click Merge when it asks “what would you like to do with existing local contacts on your iPhone”.
 Then wait for your iPhone contacts backed up to iCloud.

 Backing up contacts on iPhone to iTunes or iCloud sounds great, but you are not allowed to view your contacts in the backup files unless you restore your iPhone with the whole backup, and you cannot backup only contacts on iPhone.
 Therefore, in this guide, we will introduce you a third option to back up iPhone contacts with a powerful iOS data management tool – AnyTrans for iOS, which allows you to selectively back up iPhone contacts to computer in readable formats without iTunes.

 With AnyTrans for iOS you can quickly extract contacts from iPhone to computer without iTunes, and save them as readable and printable format (CSV and VCF).
 It supports almost all iPhone models, including the latest iPhone XR/XS (Max) and popular iPhone X/8, iPhone 7.
 Now follow the steps below to quickly backup contacts on iPhone without iTunes.

 Step 1: Download AnyTrans for iOS and run it > Connect your iPhone to the computer > Go to “Device Manager” > Choose the “More” option.

-Step 3.
-Choose contacts you want to back up and click the Send to PC/Mac button to export iPhone contacts to computer for backup.
+Step 3: Choose the contacts you want to back up > Click the “To Computer” button to export iPhone contacts to computer for backup.
 If you are working with a Mac computer, you also can backup iPhone contacts to Mac’s Contacts App directly.

 That’s what AnyTrans for iOS does to backup contacts on iPhone without iTunes.
 This tutorial also can be applied to backing up contacts on iPad/iPod touch.
 Additionally, besides backing up contacts, it also supports another 20 types of iOS data and files, including Photos, Videos, Music, Messages, Notes, etc.